ldesplat/react-picture/README.md

 # react-picture
 [![Build Status](https://travis-ci.org/ldesplat/react-picture.svg?branch=master)](https://travis-ci.org/ldesplat/react-picture)

+## This component is not maintained anymore but its source code may be of use to some people

+You should take a look at https://github.com/reacttraining/react-media as an example on how the React community has been able to make a more abstracted version of this very same concept.
+As before, you should also check the Alternative Libraries section below for some more inspiration.

+## Description

 React component for rendering responsive images.
 Attempts to implement `<img srcset=...>` support in non-compliant browsers, otherwize renders the native `<img srcset>`.
 Will eventually support Picture & Source elements.

 ## How to use